hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

 2. Enter any combination of namespaces (e.g. hashicorp), module names, and provider names to find public modules.

-3. Do one of the following to add the module to your private module registry:
+3. Do one of the following to add a module to your private module registry:
      - Hover over the module and click "+ Add" (shown below).
      - Click the module to view its details and then click "Add to Terraform Cloud".